 - Heart attack

 - Pulmonary edema (excess fluid in the lungs)

-Risk Factors for High Blood Pressure during Pregnancy
+Risk Factors for High Blood Pressure During Pregnancy

 Here is a look at factors that may increase your risk of developing high blood pressure while you are pregnant:

-- Previously diagnosed with chronic hypertension
+- Previously diagnosis of chronic hypertension

 - Obesity prior to conception